Consider opening liquor outlets in less crowded areas: HC to Kerala govt | Law-Order

 The Kerala High Court on Tuesday asked the state government to consider opening state-run Beverages Corporation outlets in less crowded areas and avoid main roads.

-Justice Devan Ramachandran, who was hearing two PILs, one by a lawyer and other initiated by the court, relating to large crowds seen in front of the outlets, violating social distancing norms during the pandemic, suggested that the government consider opening the outlets away from main roads.
+A bench of Chief Justice S Manikumar and Justice Shaji P Chaly, which was hearing two PILs, one by a lawyer and other initiated by the court, relating to large crowds seen in front of the outlets, violating social distancing norms during the pandemic, suggested that the government consider opening the outlets away from main roads.

 The state government informed the court that it has taken steps to reduce the crowds in front of the Bevco outlets.